 – "Preserve client IP in the following header" is set to

-Create a new a routing rule for each module according to the following image.
+Create a new blank routing rule for each module according to the following image.
 You will need to check the routes list obtained in step 3.
 Give the rule a name of your choice.

 Relevant field values: